Introduction

 Where it lives

-Your motebit lives on your desktop — a glass droplet hovering over your screen, responding to your voice, glowing when it processes, breathing at 0.3 Hz.
+Your motebit lives on your desktop — a liquescent droplet hovering over your screen, responding to your voice, glowing when it processes, breathing at 0.3 Hz.
 It runs on your phone with full parity — the same identity, memory, and governance.
 It also runs as a command-line agent for developers.

 Eventually, it floats in your field of view.